 So.
 How to do this?
 Well some ovens have a warm temperature that will keep the oven at 120° F. Heat your oven to this temperature, then put your yogurt in the oven and turn OFF the oven.
 Leave the oven door closed with the yogurt inside for 6 hours.

-Or you can do what I do.
-I put my mason jar of yogurt into a cooler, fill the cooler up with hot water from the tap (hottest possible) and close the cooler.
+Or you can do what I used to do.
+Put a mason jar of yogurt into a cooler, fill the cooler up with hot water from the tap (hottest possible) and close the cooler.
 Let it sit for 6-8 hours.

-For extra insurance, I wrap the cooler in a towel.
+For extra insurance, you can wrap the cooler in a towel.